Skip to main content

 1

-Walk me through the worst incident you have responded to.
-Detection, response, and lessons.
+Walk me through the worst security incident you responded to in the last two years.
+Detection, response, lessons, and what you changed afterward.

 What to listen for